 In 2016 Annual Report on WHOIS Improvements, the shift from the Affirmation of Commitments (AoC) to new ICANN Bylaws was highlighted.
 The WHOIS obligations originally established by the AoC were replaced by ICANN Bylaws.
 Those Bylaws require ICANN to periodically conduct review of the effectiveness of WHOIS (RDS in Bylaws), and use commercially reasonable efforts to enforce relating policies.
 According to the report, WHOIS complaints on accuracy and record format were still the most common registrar compliance issue addressed by ICANN in 2016.

 The Annual Report on WHOIS Improvements presented a big picture of the improvements on WHOIS policy development, several working streams had a positive impact on WHOIS accuracy.
 However, the measured reduction in WHOIS registrations that fall into the accuracy groups Substantial Failure and Full Failure were missing from the reports.

+According to the Written answers to compliance questions and Written answers to data accuracy questions, ICANN compliance does have some proactive monitoring actions to improve Whois accuracy, e.g. Audit program, WHOIS Quality Review, etc. To this subgroup, the audit program (see below analysis about the implementation of Rec #9) is only sample-based, the WHOIS Quality Review is only a follow up to WHOIS inaccuracy complaints.
+As such, the proactive action to oversee Whois accuracy across the domain space is not sufficient.

-Thus, the subgroup has the view that Rec #7 has been partially implemented,
+As such, the subgroup has the view that Rec #7 has been partially implemented,a

 Implementation review of Recommendation 8